Quantum jump metrology in a two-cavity network: General dynamics and temporal correlations

-The superoperator $\mathcal{T}_i^j$ describes a Markovian evolution from time-step $i$ to $j$.
-In general, Eqs.~(\ref{Markov1}) and (\ref{Markov2}) differ, meaning the measurement statistics do not form a Markov chain and thus possess correlations \cite{lewisbeige,lewisstokes}.
-If the Kraus operators are dependent on the unknown parameter, these correlations may lead to a Fisher information growing faster than linearly and thus allows for enhanced precision.
-As we shall see below, in the case of the cavity network with quantum feedback that we consider here, this is the case and thus the potential for obtaining quantum enhanced measurements exists.
+Here $p(x_N \vert x_{N-1})$ is the probability of measuring $x_N$ after $x_{N-1}$ in the previous time step and $p(x_N \vert x_{N-1} x_{N-2})$ is the probability of measuring $X_N$ after $x_{N-1}$ and $x_{N-2}$, while the superoperator $\mathcal{T}_i^j$ describes a Markovian evolution from time-step $i$ to $j$.
+In general, Eqs.~(\ref{Markov1}) and (\ref{Markov2}) differ, meaning the measurement statistics do not form a Markov chain and thus possess non-trivial correlations \cite{lewisbeige,lewisstokes}.
+If the Kraus operators are dependent on the unknown parameter, these correlations may lead to a Fisher information growing faster than linearly and thus potentially resulting in an enhanced sensing precision.
+As we shall see below, in the case of the cavity network with quantum feedback that we consider here, this is indeed the case.